Self-assessment: Do I need a hearing test?

 If you can relate to any of the signs of hearing loss above, then it may be an indication that you have a loss of hearing.

-Or perhaps you recognise these signs in someone you know, like a friend or family member who you think might be ‘hard of hearing’.Just answer the four questions below to see whether you should consider getting a hearing test.
+Or perhaps you recognise these signs in someone you know, like a friend or family member who you think might be ‘hard of hearing’.Self-assessment: Do I need a hearing test?

 Your answers indicate that you experience symptoms of hearing loss.
 We strongly recommend booking a hearing test in one of our clinics.